 4. Check back in 3-5 days to ensure that the queen was released from the candy cage.
 If she has not been released, manually release her into the colony.

 5. Check back in 2-3 weeks for a mated queen.
 Do not check back too early as this can trigger the colony to kill the young queen.

 Why do you charge for memberships?

 The simple answer is, members who are committed to the mission and willing to invest are our biggest asset as an organization.
 Funds are used to develop beekeeper education, invite monthly speakers, and subsidize the financial expense for our media presence.
-Future programs that include nuc exchange programs, mentorship, and a developing forum and earn-a-nuc program are also subsidized by these funds.
+Future programs include nuc exchange programs, mentorship, a developing forum, and earn-a-nuc program for mentees are also subsidized by these funds.

-The SBGMI is not-for-profit and run through an LLC of the president, known as Reliance Counseling, LLC.
+The SBGMI is not-for-profit but is listed in Michigan as Sustainable Beekeepers Guild of Michigan, LLC.
 Therefore we are tax liable.

 Is the SBGMI a treatment-free beekeeping club?